elmpp/org-repo-bac/packages/tests/pkg-tests-specs-fixtures/src/stage1/README.md

-stage1 content is here to validate the content produced in stage1 + other testing meta tests
+ - stage1 content is where copyable content is produced.
+Try to keep the amount of validation here to a minimum (see stage1)
+ - all copyable content should be augmented into the Stage1Content interface